 "So we understand each other."

 She started gathering their dishes onto her tray.
 "No, Jim, we don't.
 You said you love me, and that felt really good.
 And it's stupid of me to say it, but I love you, too.
 But the problem is that you made me feel...inadequate.
 Ugly, even."
 She looked down.
 "I was always gawky as a kid.
 Never pretty.
 Never went to a dance.
 Boys never looked at me twice.
 I went after men who liked me for my mind.
 Or my legs—they grew up nice at least."

 She met his eyes.
 "I know what I look like.
 I'm one of those women that's handsome, not pretty.
 But when I was with you on Earth, I felt beautiful.
 I felt wanted.
 Not for just my brains or my legs.
 But for the whole package.
 And then you went and wrecked that."
 She stood up.
 "I'm just not sure.
 Some things go so deep, you know?"

 "I don't care what you meant to do.
 You hurt me.
 On purpose.
 In the way you knew would hurt me the worst.
 I told you things about my growing up.
 I let you in on feeling awkward and not very pretty and you used that against me.
 And frankly, I hate you right now."
 Her voice was rising and she started to turn red as a few crewmembers turned to look at them.
 "I'm so sorry.
 I didn't mean to say it that loudly."

 "It's all right.
-Every couple fights, don't they?"
+Every couple fight, don't they?"
 He smiled at her gently.